ministryofjustice/hmpps-spring-boot-sqs/README.md

 In the other project's Gradle build script change the version to match and it should now be pulled into the project.

 ## Publishing to Maven Central

+The Circle build pipeline for the `main` branch has a step to manually approve a publish to Maven Cental.
+If you do not have permission to approve this step please ask in Slack channel `#hmpps_dev` to find someone that does.

+### Published Version Numbers

+Please be aware that once the jar is published to Maven Central other teams can use that version.
+They may even upgrade to the new version automatically with some fancy tooling.

+Use some common sense when changing the version number and publishing:
+* Try NOT to introduce breaking changes.
+Be creative, there are often ways around this
+* Use [semantic versioning](https://semver.org/) to indicate the scope of the change
+* You might think you can only test your change in the wild - consider [testing locally on other projects](#publishing-locally-to-test-against-other-projects) first
+* If you must test in the wild, add a suffix to the version number such as `-beta` or `-wip` to indicate the change is not considered stable

+## Technical Details of Publishing to Maven Central

 [This guide](https://central.sonatype.org/publish/publish-guide/) was used as a basis for publishing to Maven Central.